 The average NCAD student is between the ages of 18 and 25 and typically seeking to prepare for their first professional careers.
-NCAD also welcomes returning students who are ready to fulfill their creative ambitions.
+NCAD welcomes returning students of all ages who seek the education to fulfill their creative professional ambitions.

 STUDENT LIFE